History of Karoline Leavitt in Timeline

 2014: Eagle-Tribune All-Star

-2015: Attended Saint Anselm College
+2015: Started Attending Saint Anselm College

 2015: Eagle-Tribune All-Star

-2016: Wrote Opinion Piece
+2016: Wrote Opinion Piece for The Saint Anselm Crier

-June 2020: Associate Director
+June 2020: Named Associate Director in White House

-June 2020: Assistant White House Press Secretary
+June 2020: Assistant White House press secretary

 In June 2020, Leavitt became an assistant White House press secretary.

-2020: Republican Nominee
+2020: Matt Mowers Republican Nominee

 In 2020, Matt Mowers was the Republican nominee in the House of Representatives election.